olilarkin/PirkleFiltersSOUL/README.md

-Filters by Will Pirkle ported to SOUL
+# Filters by Will Pirkle ported to SOUL

-The filters in this namespace are ported from the C++ projects in Will Pirkle's books and the application notes on his website
+These filters are ported from the C++ projects in Will Pirkle's books and the application notes on his website

 - https://www.willpirkle.com/books/